 Except as provided in Section 807 or as limited by agreement, consequential damages may be recovered by either party.
 The losses must be an ordinary and predictable result of the breach and must have been foreseeable.
-For purposes of damages computation, the term "reason to know" should be interpreted in a manner consistent with cases under Uniform Commercial Code Article 2.
-For an injured party to recover for economic losses resulting from its special circumstances, the party in breach must have had notice of those circumstances at the time of contracting.
+For purposes of damages computation, the term "reason to know" should be interpreted in a manner consistent with case law under Uniform Commercial Code Article 2.
+For an injured party to recover for economic losses resulting from the party's special circumstances, the party in breach must have had notice of those circumstances at the time of contracting.
 In contrast, losses from ordinary, general requirements can often be presumed to have been within the contemplation of the other party.
-To be foreseeable, the losses must not result from atypical risk taking by the aggrieved party, such as in a failure reasonably to maintain back-up systems for retrieval of data.
+In addition, to be foreseeable, the losses must not result from atypical risk taking by the aggrieved party, such as in a failure reasonably to maintain back-up systems for retrieval of data.

 Damage to other property (i.e., not the property that is the subject of the contract itself) may be consequential damage.
-If injury follows use of a computer program without discovery of a defect causing the damage, the question of "proximate" cause includes whether it was reasonable for the injured party to use the information without inspection that would have revealed the defect.
-Proximate causation may not exist where damages result from misuse or from a use that violates clear warnings against the particular type of use.
+If injury follows use of a computer program without discovery of a defect causing the damage, the question of "proximate" cause includes considering whether it was reasonable for the injured party to use the information without inspection that would have revealed the defect.
+Proximate causation may not exist where damages result from misuse or a use that violates clear warnings against the particular type of use.

 12. "Conspicuous."
-This definition follows Uniform Commercial Code § 1-201(10) (1998 Official Text), but is updated for electronic commerce.
+This definition is from Uniform Commercial Code § 1-201(10) (1998 Official Text), but updated for electronic commerce.
 Whether a term is conspicuous is determined by the court.
 Section 114.
 The definition of "conspicuous" does not change requirements of other law that specifies the content, timing or location of disclosures or warnings.
-If such requirements exist, they govern under Section 105 and Section 114.
+If other law requires specific content, location, or timing of disclosure, those requirements apply under Section 105 and Section 114.

 A term is conspicuous if it is so positioned or presented that the attention of an ordinary person reasonably ought to have been called to it.
-Conspicuous terms are often contained in a record, but the concept includes oral or automated voice presentations that meet the standard.
-For electronic records, whether a term is conspicuous is gauged by the condition of the message as it would be received or first viewed by a person using a system that the parties adopted for such records, a system that the sender knows the recipient is using or, in the absence of the foregoing, an ordinary system or method of receiving or reviewing such messages.
+Conspicuous terms are often contained in a record, but the concept is not so limited; it can include an oral or automated voice presentation that meets the basic standard. for electronic records, whether a term is conspicuous is gauged by the condition of the message as it would be received or first viewed by a person using a system that the parties adopted for such records, a system that the sender knows the recipient is using or, in the absence of the foregoing, an ordinary system or method of receiving or reviewing such messages.
 For an electronic agent, presentation of the term must be capable of invoking a response from a reasonably configured electronic agent.

-As in Uniform Commercial Code Section 1-201(10) (1998 Official Text), this Act describes several methods of making a term conspicuous.
-These should be treated in the same manner that the analogous illustrations in Article 1 are treated.
+As in Uniform Commercial Code Section 1-201(10) (1998 Official Text), this Act sets out several methods of making a term conspicuous.
+Requiring that a term be conspicuous blends a notice function (the term ought to be noticed) and a planning function (giving guidance to the party relying on the term regarding how that result can be achieved).
+The statutory illustrations reduce uncertainty and litigation.
 The illustrations are not exclusive.
 For cases outside their terms, the general standard governs.